McLeodMJ/DungenessCrabMortality/README.md

 #### If you would like to source from the raw .csv files, complete the following:
 1. Go to the **Data** folder and download "*CrabSizes2020.csv*", "*Crabbing_data_MCR.csv*", and "*Crabbing_data_N.csv*".
 2. Go to the **Code** folder and run *Data_Manipulation.Rmd*.
-3. In the same folder run the *Estimating_Mortality.Rmd* to get your bootstrapped estimate.
+3. In the same folder run the *Estimating_Mortality.Rmd* followed by *Resampling.Rmd* to get your bootstrapped estimate.

-## Contact
+## Contact Information
 mcleodmo@oregonstate.edu